 (e) Sm: 1s22s22p63s23p64s23d104p65s24d105p66s24f6.
 Samarium cation loses three electrons.
 The first two will be lost from the 6s orbital, and the final one is removed from the 4f orbital.
 Sm3+: 1s22s22p63s23p64s23d104p65s24d105p64f5.

 Which ion with a +2 charge has the electron configuration 1s22s22p63s23p63d104s24p64d5?
 Which ion with a 3+ charge has this configuration?

-Diamagnetic substances are characterized by paired electrons, i.e., no unpaired electrons.
-According to the Pauli Exclusion Principle which states that no two electrons may occupy the same quantum state at the same time, the electron spins are oriented in opposite directions.
-This causes the magnetic fields of the electrons to cancel out; thus there is no net magnetic moment, and the atom cannot be attracted into a magnetic field.
+Diamagnetic salts are composed of ions that have only paired electrons, i.e., no unpaired electrons.
+According to the Pauli Exclusion Principle, which states that no two electrons may occupy the same quantum state at the same time, the electron spins of paired electrons are oriented in opposite directions.
+This causes the magnetic fields of the paired electrons to cancel out.
+Thus there is no net magnetic moment, and diamagnetic salts very weakly repel from a magnetic field, a characteristics called diamagnetism.

-To determine whether an atom is paramagnetic or diamagnetic, you need to create and analyze the orbital box diagram to determine if there are unpaired electrons.
-We can also determine whether a salt will be attracted to a magnet by looking at the orbital box diagram for the ions in the salt, specifically the metal cations.
+To determine whether an ion is paramagnetic or diamagnetic, you need to create and analyze the orbital box diagram to determine if there are unpaired electrons.
+For most salts, the anions in the salt are diamagnetic.
+Therefore, the magnetism of the salt is determined by its metal cations.
 By analyzing whether the metal cation has unpaired electrons, we can determine if the salt will be attracted to a magnet (i.e., be paramagnetic) or not (i.e., be diamagnetic).

 Demonstration: Paramagnetic ions are attracted to a magnetic field